Endless Travel Plans

 2. Bring own snorkel gear: Save $15-20/person rental fees on excursions.
 Save $60-80

-3. Use included restaurants: Skip off-resort dining temptation—AI food sufficient.
+3. Use included restaurants: Skip the off-resort dining temptation — the all-inclusive food is solid.
 Save $80-200

 6. Pack reusable water bottles: Some resorts charge for bottled water in rooms.
 Save $20-40